-SLS developed technology to automatically transcribe goal-directed spontaneous speech; specifically, requests for information related to air travel planning that could be answered by a hypothetical Air Travel Information System (ATIS), a forerunner to Apple's Siri.
+SLS developed technology to automatically transcribe goal-directed spontaneous speech; specifically, requests for information related to air travel planning that could be answered by a hypothetical Air Travel Information System, a forerunner to Apple's Siri.

 Participating sites collected training and test data via Wizard-of-Oz simulations.
 When a naïve user posed a question, unseen assistants would quickly transcribe the speech, post the transcript on the user's screen (as if a computer had produced it), query an appropriate database, and then display the response.
 The simulation was quite effective, fooling even some technical managers.
 As spontaneous speech transcription technology improved, hidden human transcribers were no longer needed; and the automatically transcribed speech allowed data to be collected more rapidly and encouraged users to speak more briefly.
-The green line in Figure 1 reflects the rapid reduction of WER achieved on the resulting test data sets.
+The green line in figure 2 reflects the rapid reduction of WER achieved on the resulting test data sets.

-WHISPER was designed to develop speaker and topic spotting technology for conversational telephone speech.
-To fuel that research, Texas Instruments created the first version of the

-SWITCHBOARD corpus containing thousands of telephone conversations between strangers labeled by speaker and topic.
+WHISPER was designed to develop speaker- and topic-spotting technology for conversational telephone speech.
+To fuel that research, Texas Instruments created the first version of the SWITCHBOARD corpus containing thousands of telephone conversations between strangers labeled by speaker and topic.

-WHISPER unexpectedly inaugurated the government's work on conversational speech transcription - all because one site decided to attack topic spotting by creating automatic transcription technology for conversational speech.
+WHISPER unexpectedly inaugurated the government's work on conversational speech transcription all because one site decided to attack topic spotting by creating automatic transcription technology for conversational speech.
 Although the resulting transcripts were full of errors (WER near 100%), they proved more effective than acoustic template-based word spotting for identifying topics.
 Inspired by this discovery, the National Security Agency started sponsoring research on conversational speech transcription technology.
-DARPA returned to the challenge eight years later in the EARS program discussed below.
-The red lines in Figure 1 depict WER reductions on various conversational speech corpora.
+DARPA returned to the challenge eight years later in the Effective, Affordable, Reusable STT (EARS) program discussed below.
+The red lines in figure 2 depict WER reductions on various conversational speech corpora.

 TRVS included DARPA's first attempt to automatically transcribe broadcast news.
-The solid blue line in Figure 1 depicts WER declines for English; the dashed blue line, for Chinese.
+The solid blue line in figure 2 depicts WER declines for English; the dashed blue line, for Chinese.

-EARS was a strong, systematic attempt to create fast, accurate transcription technology for broadcast news and telephone conversations in three major languages: Arabic, Chinese and English.
-Researchers developed increasingly sophisticated probabilistic acoustic and language models, estimating parameters from what would become an order-of-magnitude more training data.
-For broadcast news, the solid blue line in Figure 1 depicts WER declines for English sources; the dashed and dotted blue lines, for Arabic and Chinese sources.
+EARS was a strong, systematic attempt to create fast, accurate transcription technology for broadcast news and telephone conversations in three major languages: Arabic, Chinese, and English.
+Researchers developed increasingly sophisticated probabilistic acoustic and language models, estimating parameters from what would become an order-of-magnitude-more training data.
+For broadcast news, the solid blue line in figure 1 depicts WER declines for English sources; the dashed and dotted blue lines, for Arabic and Chinese sources.
 For telephone conversations, the solid red lines depict WER declines on various English corpora; the dashed and dotted red lines, for Arabic and Chinese.

-In a span of just three years, EARS researchers slashed WERs in half for English - cutting them from 18.0% to 8.6% for broadcast news and from 27.8% to 12.4% for conversational telephone speech.
-These numbers are from Go/No-Go evaluations on stable, set-aside test sets, not the ever-changing" test sets used for Figure 1.
+In a span of just three years, EARS researchers slashed WERs in half for English - cutting them from 18.0 percent to 8.6 percent for broadcast news and from 27.8 percent to 12.4 percent for conversational telephone speech.
+These numbers are from